akash-sama/ArabicTextMod/README.md

 ## Fine-Grained Hate Speech Detection on Arabic Twitter
-Disclaimer: Some examples have offensive language and hate speech!
+OFF or NOT_OFF: offensive language is any text that contains Vulgar or impolite words

-Hate speech is defined as any kind of offensive language (insults, slurs, threats, encouraging violence, impolite language, etc.) that targets a person or a group of people based on common characteristics such as race/ethnicity/nationality, religion/belief, ideology, disability/disease, social class, gender, etc.
+HS or NOT_HS: Hate speech is defined as a kind of offensive language but is more nuanced that targets a person or a group of people based on common characteristics such as race/ethnicity/nationality, religion/belief, ideology, disability/disease, social class, gender, etc.